-To address the gaps in existing work, research is needed on techniques, tools, and platforms for composing automotive software under time constraints.
+To address these gaps in prior work, research is needed on techniques, tools, and platforms for composing automotive software under time constraints.
 For example, when deciding which modules to integrate or upgrade into vehicle, time and space constraints should be considered.
-Our future work is therefore defining a domain-specific modelling language and a QoS-enabled middleware execution platform that enables time-bounded composition of automotive system software.
+Our future work is therefore defining a domain-specific modelling language and a QoS-enabled middleware execution platform that enables time-bounded composition and deployment of automotive system software.